 As too many car accident victims in Georgia have discovered, finding a doctor willing to offer treatment can be frustrating and deeply challenging.
 Our Georgia car accident attorneys can help you find the right doctor for your specific situation.

 After a car accident, it may be better to see a doctor who is not your primary care physician.
 To start, your primary care physician is unlikely to have much experience treating motor vehicle accident injuries — meaning they will probably refer you to a specialist even if they do agree to see you.
-In addition, most primary care doctors do not know how to handle the billing records and administrative work related to personal injury claims.
+In addition, most primary care doctors do not know how to handle billing records and administrative work related to personal injury claims.
 Sadly, in some cases, doctors actually commit administrative errors or engage in sloppy record-keeping, thereby making it harder for injured victims to get full and fair compensation for their damages.

 Our Georgia car accident attorneys frequently get calls from injured victims after their first doctor has refused to offer treatment.
 In some cases, they may have been refused treatment by several physicians.
 We can help.
 No matter your specific circumstances, our attorneys are prepared to conduct a comprehensive review of your case.
 We will take the time to understand your injuries, consider your health coverage, and do whatever we can to connect you with the right medical professionals.